mikeperry-tor/vanguards/README_SECURITY.md

 inject traffic of their choice (especially against onion services).

 The vanguards addon is designed to protect against network adversaries.
-Setting aside the attacks that this addon defends against (which are documented in [README\_TECHNICAL.md](https://github.com/mikeperry-tor/vanguards/blob/reamde/README_TECHNICAL.md)), network adversaries can still perform the following attacks:
+Setting aside the attacks that the vanguards addon defends against (which are documented in [README\_TECHNICAL.md](https://github.com/mikeperry-tor/vanguards/blob/reamde/README_TECHNICAL.md)), network adversaries can still perform the following attacks:

 1. **Determine** your Guard relays, if they run one of your Layer2 middle relays.
-2. **Determine** that you are running an onion service that is using this addon, if they run one of your Guard relays.
+2. **Determine** that you are running an onion service that is using the vanguards addon, if they run one of your Guard relays.
 3. **Confirm** that a specific onion service is using their Guard or Layer2 middle relays, if it is.